ChimeHQ/Lowlight/README.md

 Lowlight is useful as very fast first pass.
 It fits in well with a multi-pass highlighting system like [Neon][neon].

 > [!WARNING]
-> This is currenty very WIP.
+> This is currently very WIP.

 ## Installation